almgru/batts/README.md

 Simple Linux utility to track and display statistics about battery usage, like average time to discharge, average power draw or charge cycles used.

-Distributed as a static musl binary, so should work on any x86\_64 Linux distribution.
+Distributed as a static musl binary, so should work on any x86\_64 or aarch64 Linux distribution.

 ## Installing